 Chapter 2: Models for aggregate impact analysis of active labour market policy

-Jaap de Koning 1 INTRODUCTION This chapter reviews the models which are currently in use for the aggregate impact analysis of active labour market policy (ALMP), or which may be used in the future.
+2. Models for aggregate impact analysis of active labour market policy Jaap de Koning 1 INTRODUCTION This chapter reviews the models which are currently in use for the aggregate impact analysis of active labour market policy (ALMP), or which may be used in the future.
 The European Commission and the EU member states see ALMP as an important tool in combating the unemployment problem (European Commission, 1996).
 The OECD is also a strong advocate for this type of policy, but insists that a number of preconditions be met to ensure the effectiveness of ALMP (OECD, 1994).
 Effective management and implementation of these policies are among the points mentioned by the OECD.
 One of the main focal points of this book is implementation, which will be addressed in detail later in this chapter.
 But while high priority is given to ALMP by policy-makers, surprisingly little is known about the aggregate impact of ALMP on unemployment and other labour market variables.
 The literature reviews conducted by the OECD (OECD, 1993) and by Bellmann and Jackman (1996a, 1996b) clearly illustrate this point.
 Most studies in this ﬁeld use micro-data to assess the impact of a speciﬁc programme on the labour market position of the programme participants.
 But the effect on programme participants is of limited value.
 In the ﬁrst place, the positive effects of ALMP measures on the employment chances of participants may be at the expense of nonparticipants, without having any real effect on the aggregate level.
-In the reverse situation, it is also possible to have no measurable effect on participants...
+In the reverse situation,...

 You are not authenticated to view the full text of this chapter or article.